minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

    /</copy>
    ```

-7. Now we can review how this application works in SQL*Plus
+7. Now we can review how this application works in sqlplus.

    ```
    SQL> set serveroutput on